Clueless (TV series): Broadcast and syndication

 The series originally premiered on ABC on September 20, 1996, as a part of the TGIF Friday Night lineup during its first season.
-It then spent its last two seasons on UPN on Tuesday nights ending on May 25, 1999.

-Clueless entered off-network syndication in fall 2000 along with Sabrina the Teenage Witch, Moesha and 7th Heaven, all of which are owned by CBS Media Ventures.
+It then spent its last two seasons on UPN on Tuesday nights ending on May 25, 1999, but later entered off-network syndication in fall 2000 along with Sabrina the Teenage Witch, Moesha and 7th Heaven, all of which are currently owned by CBS Media Ventures.
 It was the only series out of the four that was not picked up for a second season of syndication.
 Reruns later aired on The N until September 2009.

-In Canada, it airs weekdays at 2:30 pm on MuchMusic, following Sabrina reruns.
+In Canada, it was previously broadcast on MuchMusic, following Sabrina reruns.
 In New Zealand, it aired on Saturday and Sundays at 5:30pm on defunct channel FOUR, following Sabrina reruns.
-In the United Kingdom it was previously aired on CITV, ITV (early morning broadcasts), Trouble and Paramount Comedy Channel.
-Since 2019 the series has aired on Trace Vault.
+In the United Kingdom it was previously aired on CITV, ITV (early morning broadcasts), Trouble, Paramount Comedy Channel and later on Trace Vault.
 In Latin America, it was previously aired on Nickelodeon.

-In Italy, it aired on Rai 2 under the name Ragazze a Beverly Hills (Girls in Beverly Hills) in 2003, and later on MTV with the original name.
+In Italy, it was broadcast on Rai 2 under the name Ragazze a Beverly Hills (Girls in Beverly Hills) in 2003, and later on MTV with the original name.

+International rights are since then currently held by the show's production company and distributor Paramount Global via its Content Distribution label, but a remastered version is yet to be released by Paramount themselves for the show's 30th anniversary.